Introduction

 Prerequisites

-1. GroupDocs.Signature for .NET Library: Download and install the library from the releases page.
+1. GroupDocs.Signature for .NET Library: Grab the latest version from the releases page.
+The installation is straightforward—just add it via NuGet or download the DLL directly.

 Import Namespaces